haddocking/haddock3/CONTRIBUTING.md

 Before attempting any development, please install HADDOCK3 following the instructions in the [INSTALL](INSTALL.md) file.

-## Contributing with new code
+## Contributing new code

 HADDOCK3 has two main testing workflows.
-Here, at the repository, we test the HADDOCK3's Python shell, code style, and building.
+Here, within the repository, we test the HADDOCK3's Python shell, code style, and building.
 Our Continuous Integration (CI) pipeline is based on [tox](https://tox.wiki/en/latest/index.html) and GitHub Actions.